Binah Magazine

-Binah Magazine (בינה, "Insight") is a Jewish women's magazine published weekly by Binah Magazine Corporation in the United States.
+Binah Magazine (בינה) is a Haredi Jewish women's magazine published weekly by Binah Magazine Corporation in the United States.
 Additional distribution takes place in the United Kingdom and Israel.
 Binah Magazine Corporation is a subsidiary of Hamodia Publishing Corporation.
-The magazine debuted in Elul 5766 (Fall 2006).
+The magazine debuted in 2006.

-Binah features articles appealing to Jewish women, including family matters, health, recipes, short stories and serialized novels.
-It is known for its full-color, glossy pages and its coverage of topics not usually discussed in mainstream Orthodox Jewish publications, such as divorce, single-parenting, home budgeting, and medical conditions.
+Binah is known for its full-color, glossy pages and its coverage of topics not usually discussed in mainstream Orthodox Jewish publications, such as divorce, single-parenting, home budgeting, and medical conditions.
 Like other Orthodox publications, Binah does not publish photos of women.

-Its articles often create a buzz in Orthodox circles and online blogs.
-For example, a 2012 article on summer camp security led to a summer-camp inspection by New York Assemblyman Dov Hikind and New York State Senate hopeful Simcha Felder (he was elected to office a few months later) at Camp Agudah in upstate New York.
+A 2012 article on summer camp security led to a summer-camp inspection by New York Assemblyman Dov Hikind and New York State Senate hopeful Simcha Felder at Camp Agudah in upstate New York.

-Fiction

-Each issue of Binah includes fiction, poetry, and serialized novels.
-Novels originally serialized in Binah and Binah Bunch have been published by mainstream Jewish book publishers.
-These include: